 I always keep a bottle of good bourbon in the house because I love to cook with it, the mellow flavor is the perfect boost for so many recipes.
 You can substitute all kinds of other spirits if you like, (Amaretto would be nice) or leave it out entirely.
 As for the vanilla, I’m partial to my Vanilla Bean Paste.
 I love it because it has a deeper flavor than regular vanilla extract and it contains all those wonderful seeds.
 It’s more expensive than extract, but much less expensive than using vanilla beans.

-It’s amazing what roasting and that tiny bit of flavoring does to fruit, this was spectacular, I hope you give it a try.
+It’s amazing what roasting and that tiny bit of flavoring does to fruit, these roasted plums with ice cream were spectacular, I hope you give it a try.

 This is inspired by Jamie Oliver from his Meals in Minutes cookbook.